 This is one reason diesels have traditionally had a hard time making inroads in the new car market — especially in the wake of Dieselgate — but technology has caught up and now diesels run cleaner than ever before.
 This applies to big rigs, pickups, and cars, though, diesels can still be dirtier than cars because the fuel does not burn as cleanly as gasoline.
 All the black stuff coming out semi exhausts for decades included a lot of soot, caused in part by the burning of sulfur, which is present in diesel fuel.
 Most of the sulfur, however, has been removed from modern diesel fuel, and further filtration of diesel exhaust in some cars has actually pushed them to the forefront of clean vehicles.

 Many diesel cars now use a separate additive called DEF, also known as AdBlue.
 AdBlue is a urea-based liquid additive that is held in a small tank onboard the vehicle and is used to treat diesel exhaust to make it cleaner.

 Let’s face it, early diesel cars sound just like… trucks.
 It didn’t matter if it had a Mercedes-Benz star on the hood and got 50 mpg, it still sounded like a small semi when you started it.
 Once again, however, modern technology has largely mitigated this complaint.
 The noise pollution often associated with old diesels is gone, along with the cloud of dark smoke that appeared when the vehicle started up.
 And from the inside of most diesel passenger vehicles, the driving experience is essentially the same as a gas-powered car.
 For most people, if you didn’t tell them they were in a diesel-powered vehicle, they probably wouldn’t know.

-Which cars are available with a diesel?
+Which cars are available with a diesel in 2020?